Data collection for usability research

 Problem Coding

 Record predictable events and sort them on the fly into one or more categories.
-Analyze the resulting quantitative data with statistical methods and compare to pre-defined benchmarks to assess the usability of the product.
+Analyse the resulting quantitative data with statistical methods and compare to pre-defined benchmarks to assess the usability of the product.
 None of the practitioners reported regular use of this technique.

 Event Description